Frequently Asked Questions

 Do you draw blood?

-Your continuous care plan will be created according to your needs!
-If it’s needed, we will provide you with a monitoring device, deliver it to your home, and instruct you how to use it.
+CCM service is designed for patients with two or more chronic conditions (such as diabetes, hypertension, or heart disease) that are expected to last at least 12 months.
+Your personalized continuous care plan will be created just for you!
+If needed, we will provide you with a monitoring device, deliver it to your home, and instruct you how to use it.
 You can use this device to measure your vitals and share them with your care team.
 A member of your care team will reach out to you for a meeting to discuss these results each month.

 Who is on my CCM team?